MikroElektronika/mikrosdk_click_v2/clicks/ammonia/DETAILS.md

 ### Application Task

-> This is an example that shows the capabilities of the ADC 9 click by reading ADC value and displaying it via UART.
+> This is an example that shows the capabilities of the ADC 9 Click by reading ADC value and displaying it via UART.

 ```c